Cubik65536/cubik-website/source/en/my-pgp/index.md

 {% note color:orange "For PGP Signature" You can consider all content signed by `DDB3 2000 DDDF 3D48` as published by me, and I will be responsible for all content signed by `DDB3 2000 DDDF 3D48`.
 Unless I have publicly revoked this key with a revocation certificate, when this happens, all my fingerprints will change, and I will also publicly notify the change of the key. %}

-{% note color:warning WARNING "My PGP key having the fingerprint 0xFFA7DB1132238420 is NO LONGER VALID since 2023/09/25." %}
+{% note color:warning "WARNING" My PGP key having the fingerprint 0xFFA7DB1132238420 is NO LONGER VALID since 2023/09/25. %}

 <br/>